 In 2005, the 4-H and Youth Garden was funded through the Community and Rural Development Grant to help educate inter-city youth on vegetable and heritage gardening.
 Some of the groups of youth that have participated in this garden include the Greater Oasis of Hope Church youth, Peace Program, Youth of Wilson, boyscouts, and Fike EC.
 The Youth of Wilson have also been dedicated volunteers throughout the WBG since 2007.
 Their help has been invaluable in mulching, weeding, potting plants and making rain barrels.
 In 2012 this garden was renamed the Heritage Garden to reflect more closing the crops grown in this area.
 Also in 2012 this garden won the state Master Garden Landscape Design Award.

 The Sadie Minshew Greenhouse and Educational Complex was dedicated in May 2005.
-Sadie was an original Master Gardener and main propagator until her death on Nov.
+Sadie was an original Wilson Master Gardener Association and main propagator until her death on Nov.
 2, 2004.
 This greenhouse area is dedicated to her memory.
-Individuals, Master Gardeners, Beddingfield students, and the North Carolina Nurserymen Assoc. all donated funds to make this area a reality.
+Individuals, Wilson Master Gardener Association, Beddingfield students, and the North Carolina Nurserymen Assoc. all donated funds to make this area a reality.
 The Educational Complex next to the greenhouse was funded by the Wilson Community Foundation.
 This area has benches made by Hunt High School and a small water feature.
 The WBG seasonally changes container gardens in this area.